-During the financial year, the NC conducted a meeting in November 2012 to carry out its annual appraisal on the effectiveness of the Board, its Committees and the contribution of each director.
+During the financial year, the NC conducted a meeting in November 2013 to carry out its annual appraisal on the effectiveness of the Board, its Committees, the contribution of each director and the independence of the Independent Directors.
+The annual appraisal was conducted via questionnaires.
 This meeting was attended by all members of the NC.
+The Board's effectiveness was assessed in the areas of composition, strategy, board meetings, board corporate and financial reporting, risk management and investors relations.
+The review criteria for assessing the Directors' individual performance was largely focus on their meeting attendance, competencies, experience, knowledge and commitment, contribution to interaction, constructive expression of views and issues, quality of input and understanding of role as Directors.
 The NC, upon the review carried out, is satisfied that the size of the Board is optimum and that there is an appropriate mix of experience and expertise in the composition of the Board and its Committees.